kyhjonathan/kyhjonathan/README.md

 📫 Do contact me on Linkedin for my resume!

-⚡ Programming Languages: C, C++, Python, SQL
+⚡ Programming Languages: C, C++, Python, Java, SQL

 Technologies Used: Jira, Figma, Confluence